Sorry. This form is no longer available.

 Ko Im is a Content Editor with a focus on tech, food and sports at CBS Interactive’s production studio and creative agency Studio61.
 She was an on-air correspondent at CBS News.
 Ko has been published digitally in national magazines covering lifestyle and consulted for brands.
 The Columbia Journalism Graduate is a proponent of insight-driven multimedia storytelling.

-In the last 10 years Jakeman has been responsible for leading ideas and brand programs that have won more than 200 awards.
-Advertising Age named Jakeman one of America’s “Top 50 Marketers,” The Australian newspaper dubbed him one of the “top 20 people shaping global media,” in July, 2015 he was named “Advertising Person of the Year” by the Ad Club of New York; and AdWeek included him in the top 5 of the ‘Most Indispensable Executives in Tech, Media and Marketing’ for two years in a row.
+Jakeman’s career has spanned Fashion, Financial Services, Entertainment and Packaged goods.
+He has held senior marketing roles at Ogilvy, Citi, Macy’s and Activision Blizzard.
+During that time Advertising Age named Jakeman one of America’s “Top 50 Marketers,” The Australian newspaper dubbed him one of the “top 20 people shaping global media,” in July, 2015 he was named “Advertising Person of the Year” by the Ad Club of New York; and AdWeek included him in the top 5 of the ‘Most Indispensable Executives in Tech, Media and Marketing’ for two years in a row.

 Katie Kulik is Global Senior Vice President of Sales and Marketing at CBS Interactive.
 For the past twenty years, Katie has been a recognized leader in the digital media industry, with an eye for spotting new tech trends before they become mainstream.
 Katie is known for taking these insights and developing new creative and innovative campaigns and programs that deliver results for her marketing partners.